-Conexus is proud to partner with the VSP Sight for Students voucher program, which provides free eye exams and glasses through VSP network providers.
+Conexus is proud to partner with the VSP Eyes of Hope (formerly Sight for Students) voucher program, which provides free eye exams and glasses through VSP network providers.
 Additionally, our partnership with OneSight allows us to provide free eyeglasses to additional students who may not qualify for the Sight for Students vouchers.

 It is important to note that our access to these vouchers is a direct result of the diligence shown in verifying qualifications.
 In order to maintain quality control and continue the relationship we enjoy with these very generous providers, we are required to be sure that all of our issuing partners are aware of and verify the qualifications of each candidate.

 Vouchers that are issued to children found to be ineligible at the point of service will be declined according to the requirements of the program.
-The most common reason a child will be determined to be ineligible is failure to meet the insurance or social security number requirements.
-If the child has any access to vision coverage on his/her insurance plan they do not qualify for the Sight for Students program.
+If the child has any access to vision coverage on his/her insurance plan they do not qualify for the Eyes of Hope program.
 If you are provided with incomplete or inaccurate information when verifying eligibility, the provider may decline service or require payment from the family at the time of service.

-VSP Sight for Students vouchers provide a basic eye exam and glasses at no cost to the family.
-If the student does not qualify for Sight for Students, he or she may qualify for eyeglasses only through OneSight (formerly our Healthy Eyes voucher program).
+VSP Eyes of Hope vouchers provide a basic eye exam and glasses at no cost to the family.
+If the student does not qualify for Eyes of Hope, he or she may qualify for eyeglasses only through OneSight (formerly our Healthy Eyes voucher program).
 This will require a current prescription.

-Students must meet ALL of these requirements to qualify for the Sight for Students program.
+Students must meet ALL of these requirements to qualify for the Eyes of Hope program.
 If they do not qualify for Sight for Students, they may still qualify for glasses only through OneSight as described in the details below.